kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 1. **Failure:** Second week running now; Food plan.<br />
 **Lesson:** My appetite has grown enough for me to down large meals and not fill so stuffed that my guilty conscience will call me out.
 I find myself taking that as an indication of the intensity of my weekly workouts and my metabolism's newfound ability to burn through the meals.
 Though that might just be; me rationalizing my failure.
 2. **Failure:** Second week running; Midnight Bedtime.<br />
 **Lesson:** Straight up; I'm not sleepy come midnight.
 Why might that be?
 My waking an hour after my morning alarms is a good place to start.
-I need to hijeck my tiredness levels by ensuring I start the day earlier and therefore make it longer.
+I need to hijack my tiredness levels by ensuring I start the day earlier and therefore make it longer.
 3. **Failure:** Well, this is interesting, 2nd week running: No Snooze.<br />
 **Lesson:** I have a 3 step wake up system consisting of a couple alarms, one hour apart, and a single 25 minutes snooze during which I supposedly engage in dream Analysis.